-To provide proper air flow to internal components, you must position your computer in one of the following positions.
+To provide proper air flow to internal components, you must position your computer in one of the positions as illustrated below.

 Tools required

 To install some options in your computer, you might need a flat-blade or Phillips screwdriver.
 Additional tools might be needed for certain options.
 See the instructions that come with the option.